 - Have a child with the veteran

 The marriage requirement includes couples in a “deemed valid marriage” for a year.
-“Deemed valid” means the VA finds that there would have been a valid marriage if there wasn’t a legal barrier, such as living in a state that doesn’t recognize common law marriages.
+“Deemed valid” means the VA finds that there would have been a valid marriage if there weren’t a legal barrier.
 Both common-law and same-sex marriages are eligible for benefits.

 Surviving spouses can continue receiving DIC benefits if they remarry, but only if:

 - They remarried on or after Dec.
 16, 2003, and were 57 years of age or older at the time